Skip to Content

 Street skaters need a board that can take the punishment of rougher terrain, like back alleys, beat up ledges, and sticky rails.
 They need a board that can take a beating, and still perform like a new session after session.
 These boards will meet all of these requirements.

 But in addition to these specially constructed decks, there are countless other 7 ply traditional wood construction decks made by countless other companies.
-There is an overwhelming array of choices when it comes to selecting a skateboard deck.
+T

 Beyond the vast variety of graphics, and shapes, there are also a lot of options in board construction.
 Let’s dive deeper and take a closer look at some of the options skateboard companies provide.